50 WORD MINI-STORIES :

 These Little Stories

-Many years ago, the Daily Telegraph ran a writing competition in the UK.
-Their challenge was to write a story in exactly 50 words: not one more and not one less.
-It's not easy to do, but it's an interesting exercise for any budding writer to try, concentrating the mind as it does on succinctness and clarity of writing.
+Many years ago, the Daily Telegraph ran a writing competition in the United Kingdom.
+Their challenge was to write a story in exactly 50 words: not one word more and not one less.
+It's not easy to do, but it's an interesting exercise for any budding writer to try, concentrating the mind as it does on succinctness and clarity of composition.
 With just 50 words, there is no room at all for unnecessary padding!
 I made my attempts, and one of my efforts - 'What's an Alien?' - became my first ever published article when it was printed in the British Mensa magazine in 2010.
 More recently this same piece, together with 'True Intelligence', were published in a Japanese English language teaching aid - to date, my only paid literary work!

 On this page I've showcased a few of my 50-word essays.
 Count the words if you like (some leeway was allowed for hyphenated words).
 Some are intended to be serious comments on human nature, others are humorous, and one is just an attempt to get as many Beatles song titles as possible into a story.